 Violet McDade & Nevada Alvarado, Carrie Cashin), some made it to novels by bestselling writers (Dol Bonner created by Rex Stout, Bertha Cool created by Erle Stanley Gardner).
-It's understandable that Grace Pomeroy, a private detective with the Keene Agency, who makes her only appearance in the second mystery novel of Anna Mary Wells could get lost in the history of the genre.
+It's understandable that Grace Pomeroy, who makes her only appearance as a P.I. in Anna Mary Wells' second mystery novel, could get lost in the history of the genre.
 But Grace deserves some mention for her interesting background.
 She was formerly a psychiatric nurse and appeared as such in Well's debut mystery novel A Talent for Murder.
 In her second appearance, newly employed in her second career, Grace solves the strange case of an odious man who apparently committed suicide in order to frame his cousin for murder.

 The story has an intriguing premise and is handled deftly in the first third of the book.
 Mystery writer Charles Osgood confronts his cousin Frank for whom he harbored a lifelong loathing with a horrifying prophecy.
 Osgood will commit suicide and make it look as if Frank killed him.
 He has taken out a $100,000 life insurance policy to provide the motive and assures Frank that evidence will surface that will lead police straight to Frank's door.
 When Charles dies of seemingly natural causes Frank seeks out Miss Pomeroy at the Keene Agency to help him find the evidence that will lead to his arrest and conviction before the police manage to find it.